DogcraftNet/DogcraftPlugins/Dogcraft-Claims.md

 /claimprefs owner_notify on
 ```

-When enabled, you receive an action bar notification whenever a player enters or leaves one of your claims (e.g. "PlayerName entered your claim").
+When enabled, you receive an action bar notification whenever a player enters or leaves one of your claims (e.g. "PlayerName entered your claim", or "PlayerName entered your claim \"Base\"" when the claim is named).
 Vanished players do not trigger this notification.
 Off by default.

 ### Lock-deny notifications